Serial Ethernet Converter: A Comprehensive Wiki

 Industrial models

-Industrial type Serial to Ethernet converters are mad specifically for use in industrial environments such as factories, laboratories or commercial buildings.
-These converters usually has an extra hard and improved enclosure, higher temperature specifications, more advanced software features and are generally of a higher quality due to its demanding uses.
-Industrial Serial to Ethernet converters often has a built-in or attachable DIN rain mount so it can be mounted on a standard DIN rail, convenient if the converter needs to be installed in an electrical cabinet or power panel.
-Some serial to Ethernet converter servers has a security feature encrypting the data which is being sent/ received over the LAN network.
+Industrial type Serial to Ethernet converters are made specifically for use in industrial environments such as factories, laboratories or commercial buildings.
+These converters usually have an extra hard and improved enclosure, higher temperature specifications, more advanced software features and are generally of a higher quality due to their demanding uses.
+Industrial Serial to Ethernet converters often have a built-in or attachable DIN rail mount so they can be mounted on a standard DIN rail, convenient if the converter needs to be installed in an electrical cabinet or power panel.
+Some serial to Ethernet converter servers have a security feature encrypting the data which is being sent/received over the LAN network.
+These converters are ideal for various automated systems in industrial automation settings.

 Wireless models